-When we first hear that voice in your own head it’s so startling that a kid will always ascribe the voice to a toy or an invisible friend.
-Then before long the invisible friend is comfortably living inside you.
+When we first hear that voice in our own heads it’s so startling that as kids most of us tried to ascribe the voice to a toy or an invisible friend.
+Then, before long, the invisible friend is comfortably living inside us.
 Worse, your ego soon has roommates.
 [Insert foreboding music.]

-A scientist from near my home and who now lives in Britain has done what to you will be shocking research.
-I’ve noted it many times before in this blog, but below is an short video of her explaining how she proved that you really are a fiction.
-I doubt she has any idea that you’re 100% a fiction, but we’ll start with some doubt.
+A scientist from near my home and who now lives in Britain has done what to you may be shocking research.
+I’ve noted it many times before in this blog, but below is an short video of her explaining how she proved that we really are a fiction.
+I doubt she has any idea that we’re essentially completely a fiction, but we’ll start with some doubt.
 That’s actually a pretty decent achievement.
-So watch this video and then I’ll give you today’s exercise.

-This would be examples where you could say for instance, “I kept wondering what I was doing wrong in my marriage and then I realised I’d innocently married the wrong person,” or “I always thought I was stupid because my Mom said so, but then I had a great teacher who showed me that I had a specific kind of intelligence.”
+This would be examples where you could say for instance, “I kept wondering what I was doing wrong in my marriage and then I realized I’d innocently married the wrong person,” or “I always thought I was stupid because my Mom said so, but then I had a great teacher who showed me that I had a specific kind of intelligence.”
 These are when you changed your story.

 Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator who works with individuals, companies and non-profit organisations locally and around the world.